solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     </dsql_query>
     ```

-    >**Note**
-    >
-    >Even if the two queries have different aggregation levels, the query optimizer is able to infer the use of the materialized view.
+    > **Note**: Even if the two queries have different aggregation levels, the query optimizer is able to infer the use of the materialized view.
 This happens because the materialized view covers both aggregation levels (`Quarter` and `Month`) as well as both aggregation measures (`TotalAmount` and `ProfitAmount`).

-6. Check the materialized view overhead:
+2. Check the materialized view overhead:

     ```sql
     DBCC PDW_SHOWMATERIALIZEDVIEWOVERHEAD ( 'wwi_perf.mvCustomerSales' )